apaivinen/shared-workflows/README.md

 ### Generate ToC

 This reusable workflow (`generate-toc.yml`) automates the generation and normalization of a Markdown Table of Contents (TOC) and is designed to be invoked from other repositories using `workflow_call`.
-It accepts an optional `target_file` input (defaulting to `README.md`), installs `markdown-toc`, inserts or updates the TOC between `<!-- toc -->` and `<!-- tocstop -->` markers, and uses `awk` to normalize list bullets to dashes for Markdown linting compliance.
+It accepts an optional `target_file` input (defaulting to `README.md`), installs `markdown-toc`, inserts or updates the TOC between `<!-- to&#99; -->` and `<!-- tocst&#111;p -->` markers, and uses `awk` to normalize list bullets to dashes for Markdown linting compliance.
 If changes are detected, it commits and pushes the updated file back to the repository, streamlining TOC maintenance across projects.

 ### Lint markdown